 Mr John Walkom (4)

 Representing Dubbo Community.
-Member of the Marketing Committee.
+Member of the Strategy & Engagement Committee.

 Mr Walkom is Chair of Regional Development Australia Orana, Independent Chair Dubbo Regional Council Audit Risk Management Committee, Board member of Western Regional Local Health District and Company Director Techni-Clean Australia.
 He is an active and highly regarded member of the local community in Dubbo, having worked closely with a broad range of stakeholders including community, business, federal, state and local government representatives.